 The PC-CILLIN software program provides anti-virus protection for your system.
 This program is available for Windows 2000/ME/98SE and Windows NT.
-Check the readme.txt and install the appropriate anti-virus software for your operating system.
+Be sure to check the readme.txt and install the appropriate anti-virus software for your operating system.